redcode/Z80/README.md

 * **`#define Z80_WITH_LOCAL_HEADER`**
 	Tells `Z80.c` to `#include "Z80.h"` instead of `<Z80.h>`.

-[The second group of package-specific options](#cmake_source_code_options), explained in the _[Installation from sources](#installation-from-sources)_ section of this document, activates various optional implementations in the source code by predefining the following macros:
+[The second group of package-specific options](#cmake_source_code_options), explained in the _[Installation from sources](#installation-from-sources)_ section of this document, activates various optional features in the source code by predefining the following macros:

 * **<code>#define [Z80_WITH_EXECUTE](#option_Z80_WITH_EXECUTE)</code>**
 * **<code>#define [Z80_WITH_FULL_IM0](#option_Z80_WITH_FULL_IM0)</code>**